-We expect the next update to the iMac lineup, what used to be Apple’s core product, sometime in 2017.
+We expect the next update to the iMac lineup sometime in early to mid-2017.

 Ever since the famous Bondi Blue iMac debuted way back in 1998, Apple’s all-in-one desktop computer has been setting standards in gorgeous design and powerful performance.

 These days Apple is again pushing boundaries with the iMac, blessing all of its 27-inch models with the world’s best display, which has a massive 5K (5120x2880) resolution and a wider colour gamut than previous models.